 High-cost care protection means that you do not have to pay more than a specific amount for medical care per 12-month period.
 This 12-month period begins with your first visit to the medical care services, regardless of when during the year this happens.
 Once you have paid up to the limit, you become entitled to a free pass, and this free pass then applies for the rest of the 12-month period, meaning that you pay nothing for your visits until the end of the period.

 The high-cost care protection limit amount is SEK 1,150.

-High-cost medication protection means that you do not have to pay more than a specific amount for many forms of medication per 12-month period.
-This 12-month period begins when you make your first purchase of medication.
-Once you have paid up to the limit, you do not have to pay any more for medication during the remainder of the 12-month period.
+High-cost protection for medication means that you don’t need to pay more than a specified amount for many prescription drugs during a twelve-month period.
+The twelve-month period begins when you first buy the drug.
+Once you have paid the specified amount, you don’t need to pay any more during the rest of the twelve-month period.